Eddie Colbeth

 13. There is no judgment about how you spend your time.

-Two former Best Buy employees created this work model, the Best Buy corporate office has been running this way since 2004.
-Voluntary turn over decreased as much as 90% and productivity went up 35%.
+Two former Best Buy employees created this work model.
+The Best Buy corporate office has been running this way since 2004.
+Voluntary turnover decreased by as much as 90%, and productivity went up by 35%.
 This is an international company with 140,000 employees.
-Though, it’s not a new idea, SEMCO has been working like this in Brazil for more than 20 years.
+I’s not a new idea, SEMCO has been working like this in Brazil for more than 20 years.